Napam/bounty/README.md

   be relevant in the case of overtime work.
 If one registers hours that represents overtime work, then one may not wan't to count those in the flex time balance.
-  You have to specify both the `project` and `task` values in order to ignore entires, and they have to match exactly by string with the entries.
+  You have to specify both the `project` and `task` values in order to ignore entires.
+The `project` and `task` values must match exactly with what has been registered in Harvest.

 ### Clockify